ayaan498/TitanoBoa/README.md

 for the desired topic or chat-room, an activity feed to track the recent events and a profile page for each user.
 Added CSRF tokens to protect the website from malicious attacks.

-API: Built a REST API using Django REST Framework.

 ![image](https://user-images.githubusercontent.com/77957630/211077387-c5df948a-6e35-438c-9258-4a4e384f21fe.png)